mieubrisse/personal-writing/the-sleep-guide/post.md

 3. You fall asleep easily at the end of the day

 ### Good Enough
-To get there, I think about "gracefully degrading" the Perfect ideal into something that we can actually maintain.
+To get there, I think about "gracefully degrading" the Perfect ideal into something that I can actually maintain.
 Here's what I'm currently doing in my own life:

 - I sleep in a bedroom with a blackout curtain that I lower nearly all the way down, but not entirely so that a bit of morning light can come in
 - I sleep with earplugs ([I recommend this brand](TODO)), as I live in a noisy city and [sound can decrease sleep quality without waking you up](TODO) (I definitely notice that my sleep quality is worse without earplugs)